-- Identify key theories of child development - · Responsibly apply systemic observation, documentation, and other assessment techniques, in partnership with families and other professionals - · Design, implement, and assess differentiated curricula and experiences to positively - · Use critical thinking skills to support the health, safety, and nutrition of young children and their growth and development
+- · Identify key theories of child development - · Responsibly apply systemic observation, documentation, and other assessment techniques, in partnership with families and other professionals - · Design, implement, and assess differentiated curricula and experiences to positively influence the development of every child - Use critical thinking skills to support the health, safety, and nutrition of young children and their growth and development

 This certificate is open to interested students.
-New students are normally required to take the College's placement test at their time of entry.
-Students who are identified as needing developmental course work must satisfactorily complete the appropriate English prior to program entry.
-Students requiring developmental mathematics courses must complete them in addition to the requirements of their certificate program.
-Students earning an A.A. degree in the College's Education-Early Childhood (Birth-4th) program must take ED 105: Foundations of Early Childhood Education before enrolling in ED 230.
+New students are required to take College placement tests at the time of entry.
+Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of their certificate.
+Students earning an A.A. degree in the College's Education-Early Childhood (Birth-4th) program must take ED 105: Foundations of Early Childhood Education before enrolling in ED 230\.